-Coronavirus: India reports 22,752 new cases and 482 deaths in a day, tally touches 7.42 lakh
+Covid-19: India’s tally now 7.4 lakh with 22,752 new cases; Trump claims US toll is ‘down tenfold’

 9.15 am: World Health Organization Director General Tedros Adhanom Ghebreyesus says the coronavirus pandemic still has not reached its peak globally.
 “The outbreak is accelerating and we’ve clearly not reached the peak of the pandemic,” he adds.

-9.03 am: The WHO’s technical lead for infection prevention and control, Benedetta Allegranzi, said that though there was evidence, it was not definitive.
+9.03 am: The WHO’s technical lead for infection prevention and control, Benedetta Allegranzi, said that though there was evidence of airborne transmission, it was not definitive.
 “The possibility of airborne transmission in public settings - especially in very specific conditions, crowded, closed, poorly ventilated settings that have been described, cannot be ruled out,” she said, according to Reuters.
 “However, the evidence needs to be gathered and interpreted, and we continue to support this.”

 9 am: The World Health Organization on Tuesday said that there was emerging evidence that the coronavirus is airborne, Reuters reports.
 “We have been talking about the possibility of airborne transmission and aerosol transmission as one of the modes of transmission of Covid-19,” Maria Van Kerkhove, technical lead on the pandemic at the WHO, said.